Undergraduate Program

 Submission Method

-• When the applicant enters the referee’s information in the system, the system will send an automated text message to the referees.
-We strongly recommend using the referee’s school email address.
+- When the applicant enters the referee’s information in the system, the system will send an automated email to the referees.
+We highly recommend using the referee’s school email address.

-• If you do not receive the email from the system, please check a spam box or to email the letter directly to the International Admissions Office by the prescribed deadline.
-See more information in the Admission Requirements.
+- If you do not receive the email from the system, please check a spam box or to email the letter directly to the International Admissions Office (g30ug-app@t.mail.nagoya-u.ac.jp).
+Note that this email is only for receiving application documents.

 b) Post by the Referee

-• The letter should be enclosed in a sealed envelope.
-The applicant’s full name and applicant ID number must be written on the envelope.
+- The letter should be enclosed in a sealed envelope.
+The applicant’s full name and applicant ID number (or application number if already available) must be written on the envelope.

 Undergraduate Admission Process